PowerShell/PSSwagger/docs/extensions/readme.md

 symbolPath | `string` | Path that will contain the generated module's generated code and corresponding PDB file.
 Defaults to $Path\symbols if not specified.
 MUST be a valid path either absolute or relative. confirmBootstrap | `bool` | Specify true to automatically consent to downloading NuGet.exe or NuGet packages as required. additionalFilesPath | `string` | Location of custom files path.
-MUST be a valid path either absolute or relative.
+MUST be a valid path either absolute or relative. serviceType | `string` | One of 'azure' or 'azure_stack', if this service is an Azure or AzureStack service, respectively.
+Specifying this value customizes the resulting module for these services. customAuthCommand | `string` | Specify a PowerShell cmdlet that should return a Microsoft.Rest.ServiceClientCredentials object that implements custom authentication logic. hostOverrideCommand | `string` | Specify a PowerShell cmdlet that should return a custom hostname string.
+Overrides the default host in the specification. noAuthChallenge | `bool` | Specify true to indicate that the service will not offer an authentication challenge, such as adding the WWW-Authenticate header to a 401 response.
+Default is false.

 **Note**: These field names are taken from New-PSSwaggerModule cmdlet parameters.
 These field names will be renamed as per the cmdlet review updates for New-PSSwaggerModule cmdlet.